codefordenver/ideaLab/README.md

 # ideaLab
-This is a queuing app for 3D printing.
-It includes a user facing form that allows someone to request a print job.
-It also includes a employee facing app that allows them to change statuses of print jobs, view print jobs, and modify print jobs.
+ideaLab is a queuing app for 3D printing.
+It includes a user-facing form that allows the user to request a print job.
+It also consists of an employee-facing app that will enable them to change the statuses of print jobs, view print jobs, and modify print jobs.
 The web app is frontend React and backend Java Spring.

 # Getting up and running
 Install docker and docker-compose (should be bundled).
 Clone the project.

-navigate to the ideaLab directory.
+Navigate to the ideaLab directory.

-Perform the actions described in "Setting up Resource File".
+Perform the actions described in "Setting up Resource File."

-Run the following command:
+Run the following command: docker-compose up
-`docker-compose up`

 The project will then build and launch itself.
 You can access the frontend by going to localhost:3000 in your browser.

-For linux and mac people, this should work with live reloading out of the box.
+For Linux and mac, live reloading should work out of the box.
 So say you edit a frontend file, it should update automatically as long as it's not a package.json file, same for the java backend.

 # Cloning
 To get started, clone our repo.
-Using cd and dir (or ls if not on Windows) in you command line, got to the folder you want to clone the repo into and start by typing:
+Using cd and dir (or ls if not on Windows) in your command line, got to the folder you want to clone the repo into and start by typing:
 ```git clone http://github.com/codefordenver/ideaLab```.

 # Code for Denver: Getting Started on Helping Project